Language Exchanges, the Science of Friendship & More

 Basically, he stuck two people in a room and had them chat about the inane crap we tend to talk about when we’re stuck in a room with a random person – Where are you from, do you have any siblings, where do you work, etc. As you might expect, most people had little interest in keeping in touch with their conversation partner after the study.

-Which, after a while (and after both people got a bit more comfortable with each other), eventually led into more personal questions:
+After a while (and after both people got a bit more comfortable with each other), these eventually led to more personal questions:

 And finally, after a string of questions like those, landed on some fairly intimate stuff: